mcm4628/extfamily_institutionalization/SIPP2014/allmonths/dropout_year.md

 	  gen censorwave=min(wave_firstg, wave_firstd)

-   *drop months that come after the first dropout or hsgrad
+   *drop waves that come after the first dropout or hsgrad
    * (create a censored sample)
       keep if swave<=censorwave